 Students also have the opportunity to study privately (one-on-one) with an instructor.

 Spanish instruction begins in kindergarten, and the curriculum expands as the children advance.
 When students reach junior high, Spanish is studied on a level comparable to high school coursework.

 MTCES has a state-of-the-art technology lab where every student participates in technology class once per week.
 Instructor Mr. Bailey has a multi-faceted curriculum covering everything from helping kindergarteners become familiar with a mouse, to proper keyboarding, and even assisting junior high students with developing their own web pages.
-Contact Mr. Bailey at mbailey [at] mtces [dot] org (.)
+Contact Mr. Bailey at mbailey [at] mtces [dot] orgmbailey [at] mtces [dot] org (.)

-MTCES boasts a voluminous library with two librarians and nearly 10,000 books.
+MTCES boasts a voluminous library with nearly 10,000 books.
 Students in Kindergarten through 5th grade have a dedicated library time each week where they can read freely on their own or are read a story by our Librarian (younger grades).
 Students in grades 6-8 have optional dedicated library time each week that they may use upon necessity.
-For more information, contact Pam Kleingers at pkleingers [at] mtces [dot] org.
+For more information, contact Diane Castrejon, school librarian, at dcastrejon [at] mtces [dot] org.

 All students participate in 90 minutes of physical education per week (two 45-minute sessions each week).
 The program encourages continuous engagement in physical activity.
 We promote diverse sport experiences that enhance and maintain student fitness levels.
 The program is centered around keeping the students active while having fun and enjoying moving their bodies.
 For additional information, please contact one of our phys. ed. instructiors:

 Molly Hinker, mhinker [at] mtces [dot] org

 Staff Help Desk | © 2020.
 Mother Teresa Catholic Elementary School.
 All Rights Reserved.